mudanzasalegre/SimpleEscrow/README.md

 - Si el mediador no actúa a tiempo, `forceRefund()` puede usarse para reembolsar a los participantes.

   De esta forma, el sistema provee un escrow flexible, seguro y escalable.

+## Tests Exhaustivos con Hardhat

+El repositorio ha sido actualizado con un archivo que incluye tests exhaustivos usando Hardhat.
+Estos tests verifican casos generales, errores, eventos y situaciones extremas, garantizando el correcto funcionamiento del sistema.

+Ejecuta los tests con:

+    npx hardhat test

+Salida esperada:

+    Escrow and EscrowFactory
+      EscrowFactory
+        ✔ should create a new escrow
+        ✔ should list all escrows
+      Escrow
+        General Cases
+          ✔ should allow ETH deposit and transition state ✔ should not allow deposits after funding period ✔ should not allow deposits after funding period ends ✔ should allow confirmations and resolve escrow ✔ should not resolve escrow if confirmations are insufficient ✔ should raise and resolve disputes
+          ✔ should not allow disputes before confirmation period ends ✔ should not allow duplicate confirmations
+          ✔ should not allow withdrawal if no funds are available ✔ should distribute funds correctly among recipients ✔ should allow withdrawals
+          ✔ should not resolve escrow until confirmation threshold is met ✔ should allow multiple small deposits to fulfill the funding requirement ✔ should allow the mediator to change the mediator Event Cases
+          ✔ should emit Deposited event on ETH deposit ✔ should emit Confirmed event on participant confirmation ✔ should emit DisputeRaised event when a dispute is raised ✔ should emit FundsAllocated event when funds are distributed to recipients ✔ should emit Withdrawn event on successful withdrawal ✔ should emit StateChanged event on state transitions Error Cases
+          ✔ should revert if a non-mediator tries to resolve a dispute ✔ should revert if a non-mediator tries to change the mediator ✔ should revert if a non-participant tries to confirm ✔ should revert if trying to withdraw funds before state is RESOLVED Extreme Cases
+          ✔ should handle an escrow with 1 participant and 1 recipient ✔ should handle an escrow with many participants and recipients ✔ should handle multiple assets (ETH and ERC20 tokens) ✔ should simulate the full lifecycle of the escrow contract